-- 58. As at 31 March 2015 the combined budget deficit of the two schools was £1.177 million.
-It is anticipated that this position will deteriorate further for the year 2015/16 mainly as a result of the two schools operating at low pupil number levels. - 59.
-The opportunities arising from the two schools operating from one site from January 2016 and the current suspension of the two schools delegated budgets should provide a basis for the financial position to be stabilised so that no further increase is made to the deficit as of 31 March 2016.

-- 60. The closure of the two schools and the establishment of a new replacement community High School from 1 September 2017 will require this deficit to be made good and it is currently anticipated that this will be funded from the SOP reserve, with any mitigation or improvement of the position in the intervening period having a beneficial effect on the anticipated SOP reserve balance and the affordability of the wider 21st Century Schools Programme. - 61.
+- 76. As at 31st March 2015 the combined budget deficit of the two schools was £1.177 million.
+It is anticipated that this position will deteriorate further for the year 2015/16 mainly as a result of the two schools operating at low pupil number levels. - 77.
+The opportunities arising from the two schools operating from one site from January 2016 and the current suspension of the two schools delegated budgets should provide a basis for the financial position to be stabilised so that no further increase is made to the deficit as of 31 March 2016. - 78.
+The closure of the two schools and the establishment of a new replacement community High School from 1st September 2017 will require this deficit to be made good and it is currently anticipated that this will be funded from the SOP reserve.
+Any mitigation or improvement of the position in the intervening period would have a beneficial effect on the anticipated SOP reserve balance and the affordability of the wider 21st Century Schools Programme. - 79.
 The Authority's re-aligned 21st Century Schools Capital Investment programme includes a budget of £36.4 million for a project to deliver a High School in the West of Cardiff.
 At this stage this project has inprinciple approval only and will be subject to full Business Case approval as the scheme progresses.
-Any expenditure undertaken by the Local Authority to progress this project prior to Full Business Case approval from Welsh Government will be undertaken at the risk of not achieving Full business Case approval and the anticipated 50% Welsh Government Funding contribution. - 62.
+A combined SOC / OBC stage business case will be considered by WG Capital Panel in February. - 80.
+If the SOC / OBC approval is granted by WG, this will increase the level of expenditure available to be incurred against the project budget from 5% to 20% in line with the thresholds approved by Cabinet in March 2015. - 81.
+Current committed expenditure against the project budget totals approximately £1.1 million.
+5% of the project budget would total £1.8 million and so expenditure to date is well within the appropriate threshold at this stage.
+However it should be noted that all expenditure undertaken by the Local Authority to progress this project prior to Full Business Case approval from WG will be undertaken at the risk of not achieving Full business Case approval and the anticipated 50% WG Funding contribution. - 82.
 The recommended option to deliver a new build school on the current Glyn Derw High School site would be affordable within the identified budget.
-However a fundamental element of this assessment is the initial valuation from the Council's Valuers concerning the level of the Capital Receipt achievable from the sale of the Michaelston site after September 2018. - 63.
-This level of capital receipt is crucial to ensuring the project is affordable within the approved programme and therefore a more robust valuation must be undertaken to support the achievability of the required level of Capital Receipt if this is to be the approved option for the new build School.
+However a fundamental element of this assessment is the initial valuation from the Council's Valuers concerning the level of the Capital Receipt achievable from the sale of the Michaelston site after September 2018. - 83.
+The achievability of the capital receipt required is crucial to ensuring the project is affordable within the approved programme and therefore a more robust valuation must be undertaken to provide assurance around this.
+It is a significant concern and a major financial risk to the authority that approval to proceed with this proposal is being sought without a robust valuation to support the achievability of the required level of Capital Receipt.